SwifterSwift/SwifterSwift/CONTRIBUTING.md

 ## Asking Questions

 We don't use GitHub as a support forum.
-For any usage questions that are not specific to the project itself, please ask on [Stack Overflow](https://stackoverflow.com) instead with the tag SwifterSwift.
+For any usage questions that are not specific to the project itself, please ask on [Stack Overflow](https://stackoverflow.com) instead, with the tag SwifterSwift.
 By doing so, you'll be more likely to quickly solve your problem, and you'll allow anyone else with the same question to find the answer.
 This also allows us to focus on improving the project for others.